-All users sign an end-user Acceptable Use Policy (AUP) provided by the school, appropriate to their age and type of access.
+All users of school computers have an individual username and password which is kept secure.
+All users agree to an end-user Acceptable Use Policy (AUP) at the point of login to school devices.
 This policy acts as a reminder of the rules, regulations and guidelines to using school technology.
+Staff must ensure that workstations are locked when not using them to limit access to potentially confidential information and elevated access to school systems.